Sighovie/cookbook/README.md

 #### Search For Recipe:
 When a user visits the site, the index pages has icons that can be used to search for different recipes based on categories.
 A search by typing a search word is also possible on top of all pages visited.

+#### All Recipes:
+There is a button provided on the index page that allows visitors to view all recipes.
+Although, this button will load all available recipes on one page.
+With enough time, I could have added pagination.

 #### Pages on visting the site for the first time:
 HOME - This is the index page.
 LOG IN - This page allows a user that has already created an account to login to their account.